 5. Belly button repositioning

 If you have a large amount of loose skin, your belly button may need to be moved.
 Otherwise, it would be too low on your abdomen once your skin is pulled down to close the incision.
-If necessary, Doctor Bernard will move your belly button to a normal position so it’s not obvious that you had a tummy tuck.
+If necessary, Doctor Bernard will adjust your belly button to a position that’s not obvious you had a tummy tuck.

 He carefully cuts around your belly button to free it.
 He attaches a small plastic marker to your belly button with a 2/0 silk stitch.
 The plastic piece allows him to feel where your belly button is located once your skin is pulled down later.
 Feeling for the hard plastic bit, he can then create a new hole for your belly button.